 - 8 cores, to allow the main SonarQube platform to run with multiple Compute Engine workers

-- 16GB of RAM For additional requirements and recommendations relating to database and ElasticSearch, see Hardware Recommendations/requirements/hardware-recommendations.
+- 16GB of RAM For additional requirements and recommendations relating to database and ElasticSearch, see Hardware Recommendations.

-The SonarQube Java analyzer is able to analyze any kind of Java source files regardless of the version of Java they comply to.
-But SonarQube analysis and the SonarQube Server require specific versions of the JVM.
+SonarQube is able to analyze any kind of Java source files regardless of the version of Java they comply to.

-We recommend using the Critical Path Update (CPU) releases.
+We recommend using the Critical Patch Update (CPU) releases.

 |Must be configured to use UTF-8 charset|